langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   are the system users?
 What systems and third parties do you interact with?
 Can you immediately shut off access and continue to operate the business?
 Can you roll back versions quickly?
 Can you audit all behaviour, user access, and traffic or usage?
 This preparation can come from threat modelling if you think of answers for everything that arises.
-  This assessment includes identifying all information assets, categorizing them, identifying all possible threats, and outlining all vulnerabilities and risks based on impact and probability of occurrence.
+  This assessment includes identifying all information assets, categorising them, identifying all possible threats, and outlining all vulnerabilities and risks based on impact and probability of occurrence.
 Now you have a framework of what you can expect when issues come up.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][